20. Tax examiners and collectors, and revenue agents

-This could mean appraising land and buildings or assets such as jewelry, art, antiques, collectibles or equipment.
+This could mean appraising land and buildings or assets, such as jewelry, art or collectibles.
 Regardless of which path you choose, you’ll be comparing what you're appraising against several variables to determine a fair price.

 Median salary: $59,610

-Excellent communications and organizational skills are key to becoming a good fundraiser.
+Excellent communication and organizational skills are key to becoming a good fundraiser.

 Choosing this route puts you more in the nonprofit sector, but if you’re good at raising money, you’ll have some career flexibility among various causes and companies.